cristianoag/MSX-USB/README.md

 ## Build your own (DIY)
 Check [this page](DIY.md) for information on how to make the PCB, program the CPLD device, flash the ROM, etc.

-## User guides
-Check [this page](USERGUIDE.md) for user guides on how to use the various drivers and firmware.

 ## Collaboration
-Do you want to help with the development of MSX USB?
-Write drivers for other devices?
-Or contribute in other ways?

-Please drop me line on sourceror at neximus.nl or meet me on the msx.org forum.
+Interested in contributing to the MSX-USB project?
+Whether you want to develop drivers for additional devices or assist in other areas, your help is welcome.
+Clone the repository and start contributing by filing issues, submitting pull requests, or sharing your ideas.

 ## License